menothe/grpc-image-processing/README.md

 # What it is

 This is a lightweight image processing tool that converts a JPEG image to grayscale.
-It leverages gRPC and worker pools for efficient and expedient processing.
+It leverages gRPC for efficient processing.

 ![[Example]](example.png)